saurabhaga/tutorials/pages/sb-config-server.md

 # This is required if your files under folder.
 In this example, it is not at root of git repo so add the folder name in search path.
 spring.cloud.config.server.git.search-paths=config-files

-# This is required if you want to change default branch whcih is master.
+# This is required if you want to change default branch.
+Default branch is the branch which you set default in your repo. in bitbucket it is main
 spring.cloud.config.server.git.default-label=develop

 ```